seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 So play the foolish throngs with one that swoons;
 Come all to help him, and so stop the air
 By which he should revive: and even so
-The general, subject to a well-wish’d king,
+The general, subject to a well-wish'd king,
 Quit their own part, and in obsequious fondness
 Crowd to his presence, where their untaught love
 Must needs appear offence.